wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-compliance-for-microsoft-teams/includes/05-deploy-communication-compliance.md

 * **Monitor and report**: Use communication compliance dashboard widgets, export logs, and events recorded in the unified audit logs to continually evaluate and improve your compliance posture.

-For more information, see [Configure communication compliance in Microsoft 365](/microsoft-365/compliance/communication-compliance-configure?azure-portal=true).
+For more information, see [Get started with communication compliance in Microsoft 365](/microsoft-365/compliance/communication-compliance-configure?azure-portal=true).

-## Knowledge check

-Choose the best response for the following question.
-Then select “Check your answers.”